 the application of any discovered assets toward payment on the judgment for

-or business entity maintain records together.
+entity maintain records together.

-or business entity fail to maintain an arm's length relationship between themselves with regard to any assets.
+entity fail to maintain an arm's length relationship between themselves with regard to any assets.

 With respect to assets which